 Click a stream to identify it and view forecast flow and deviation from normal flow for the time period selected using the time slider.

 Click a stream gauge to learn more about the current flow and status.
-Click More info in the pop-up to view details about the gauging station.
+Click the image in the pop-up to view the graph.